Pitfalls of Using Google Forms for Workflow Management

 A combination of email and spreadsheets works great for quick, undefined workflows when documentation is only mildly important.
 However, one of the main drawbacks of using email is that you don’t have any control over validating the data and you must manually enter information into spreadsheets.

-This leads to your second option to manage your workflows: Google Forms.
+This leads to your second option to manage your workflows with Google Forms.

 Google Forms + Sheets for Workflow Automation